-WUWF 88.1 FM has been bringing you outstanding public radio for over 35 years.
+WUWF 88.1 FM has been bringing you outstanding public radio for nearly 40 years.
 Learn how you can impact the station's future with a gift that reflects a lifetime of appreciation.
 Include WUWF in your estate plan by naming the station as a beneficiaary in your will, IRA, life insurance, or other instrument.
 Many charitable arrangements will allow you to support WUWF and, at the same time, provide tax benefits to you and your family.

 We encourage you to contact us with any questions.
 We can discuss your interests, give you more information about the benefits of each option and explain steps necessary to complete your gift.
 You can reach the WUWF Development Office at (850) 473-7433.